Talbot and Branksome Woods

 Talbot and Branksome Woods is a ward in Dorset.
 Since 2019, the ward has elected 3 councillors to Bournemouth, Christchurch and Poole Council.

+History

+In April 2025, councillor Karen Rampton resigned from the Conservative Party.
+Philip Broadhead resigned in July 2025.

 Geography

 The ward crosses the boundary of Bournemouth and Poole and covers the suburbs of Talbot Woods, Branksome Woods and Meyrick Park, and parts of Talbot Village and Charminster.
 The Talbot Campus of the Bournemouth University is also in the ward.